 - To be able to deconstruct demands on the higher levels;

 Minimizing injuries - physical preparation as a safety cover

 The risk of injuries may be reduced through practice that prepares for performance under the most rugged conditions and maximal effort.
 Seldom will the student function at such effort levels, and physical preparation will create a safety envelope in which the student functions without approaching the limits of his physical ability.

 A student who reaches such limits by practicing kicks for half an hour will be dangerously and superfluously exerting himself, and risk tearing muscle fibers, tendons and ligaments.
 Therefore, if a half hour's kicking fight is at hand, physical preparation requires practice for at least forty minutes.
 A physically weak student can hardly be expected to maintain proper movement, for his entire attention will be invested in overcoming his physical shortcoming.
 Good physical ability enables the student to focus on the training, on proper performance, and uphold the safety of his training partner, as well.

 Short-term effectiveness vs. and long-term abilities maintenance

 The need for physical preparation is obvious.
-A person developing physical skills in general and martial-arts in particular, who ignores the need to prepare his body for action, injures himself both in the short and long terms.
+Practitioners developing physical skills in general and martial-arts in particular, who ignores the need to prepare their body for action, injures themselves both in the short and long terms.